There are now 3 possible online modes for units:

 No attendance or regular contact is required, and all study requirements are completed either via correspondence and/or online submission.

 Regular attendance is not required, but student attends the institution face to face on an agreed schedule for purposes of supervision and/or instruction.

 Multiple modes of delivery.
 Unit includes a mix of online and on-campus study requirements.
 On campus attendance for some activities is required to complete this unit.

 - 6 points

-- This unit adopts a flexible approach in relation to the format of the workshops/seminars.
-All Doctor of Juridical Science students are required to take the unit which is assessed as pass/fail.
+- This unit is a prerequisite for SJD candidates before they commence their thesis.
+This unit adopts a flexible approach in relation to the format of the workshops/seminars.
 Specialists are invited to lead discussion on various topics.

 - Students are able to (1) think about contemporary legal issues; and advanced concepts in legal theory and research methodology and (2) develop knowledge and application of new technology in legal research; critical analytical skills; and broader research writing and communication skills.

 - Indicative assessments in this unit are as follows: research assessment.
 Further information is available in the unit outline.

 For units commencing in May 2022 or later the availability of the supplementary assessment is subject to confirmation.Student may be offered supplementary assessment in this unit if they meet the eligibility criteria.

 Except where supplementary assessment is not available in a unit, it will be offered to students in all units who: